top of page

 We consider the 1910 Archer County Jail to be our largest artifact.
 When the jail was decommissioned, the community rallied together to convert the building into a museum to house the artifacts and stories of the county.
 The jail is a cornerstone of our museum moving forward, however, it will no longer house artifacts or exhibits.
 We plan to restore the jail and will be a visual example of how jails used to function.
 It will also illustrate the establishment of early law enforcement and formation of towns in the area.

 The restoration of the jail will be broken into phases.
 The first phase will tie the exterior walls of the building to the interior structure and stabilize the roof with steel beams and concrete footers.
-The second phase will be to fully restore the roof, address water abatement and collection to prevent pooling at the foundation and restore the wooden flooring on the first floor.
-The third phase will focus on the interior finishes like addressing the cracking plaster walls, flaking paint on the jail cells, and restoring windows and doors.
+The second phase will be to fully restore the roof, address water abatement and collection to prevent pooling at the foundation and restore the exterior doors and windows.
+The third phase will focus on the interior finishes like addressing the cracking plaster walls, flaking paint on the jail cells, and restoring the wooden flooring on the first floor.

 IMG_0398_0297.jpg